Real Estate Agent Social Media Marketing Strategies: What Works, What Doesn’t, and What Actually Attracts Clients

 Shot list and rhythm

-- Exterior clip that pushes toward the front door while you deliver the hook.
+• Exterior clip pushing toward the front door while you deliver the hook.

-- Fast cuts of the feature area such as kitchen, deck, or office space.
+• Fast cuts of the feature area, such as kitchen, deck, office, or view.

-- Wide shot that shows how the feature fits into the full room and layout.
+• Wide shot showing how the feature fits into the full room and layout.

 The problem and solution education post